vesoft-inc/nebula-importer/README.md

 English,2,6
 ```

-You can specify `:IGNORE` to ignore the second column when importing data.
-In addition, all columns except the `:LABEL` column can be in any order.
-This way, for a large csv file, you can flexibly select the columns you need by setting the header.
+`:IGNORE` is to specify that you want to ignore this row when importing data.
+All columns except the `:LABEL` column can be in any order.
+Thus, for a large CSV file, you can flexibly select the columns you need by setting the header.

 > Because a VERTEX can contain multiple TAGs, the TAG name should be added to the header of the specified column (for example, it must be `course.credits`, rather than the abbreviated `credits`).

 #### Example of Edge CSV File With Header

-Take edge follow as example:
+Take edge `follow` for example:

 ```csv
 :DST_VID,follow.likeness:double,:SRC_VID,:RANK